 The Indrawati river is the main river of the area and forms the main drainage system.
 It flows in north direction at a distance of 1.50 km in east.
-One nalla flowing 0.5 km in west.
 Other Seasonal nalas and streamlets are amencing from higher parts of the area join the Indrawati river.
 The drainage pattern is dendritic to sub-dendritic.